ArnaudBrousseau/arnaudbrousseau.com/src/documents/notes/tech-interviews.html.md

     ;; MSG SIZE  rcvd: 44
 </pre>

+For a great refresher on the basics/specs, head to [powerdns.org:basic](https://powerdns.org/hello-dns/basic.md.html).

 # Databases
 ## Document datastores vs. relational DBs vs. graph DBs
 Ultimately what matters during an interview is the knowledge that these 3 types